-Researchers around the world are racing to test a potential vaccine against the novel coronavirus or Covid-19, which has so far infected 7.2 million people worldwide and killed over 408,000.
+Researchers around the world are racing to test a potential vaccine against the novel coronavirus or Covid-19, which by June 2020 had infected 7.2 million people worldwide and killed over 408,0001.

 Sadly, this process will inevitably involve a significant amount of animal tests being conducted on a range of species including mice, rats, hamsters, cats, guinea pigs, ferrets and monkeys.
 And as researchers and countries compete to get a vaccine or treatment, the same or similar animal tests could be repeated, leading to even more suffering.